-India is a land of picturesque beauty which attracts wanderlust-smitten individuals from far and wide.
+India is a land of picturesque beauty that attracts people from far and wide.
 Despite the mammoth growth in tourism, there are hill stations near Delhi that are still hidden gems and have managed to remain untouched by the stress of commercialization.

 1. Kanatal, Uttarakhand State